-Different ways of traveling to your destination – popular and unexpected
+Different ways of travelling to your destination: popular and unexpected

-There are so many different ways to travel that you can get confused of which one is the best.
+There are so many different ways to travel that you can get confused about which one is the best.

-Of course, if the place is on the other side of the world there’s really not too many choices – most probably you’ll have to fly.
+Of course, if the place is on the other side of the world there are really not too many choices – most probably you’ll have to fly.

 But what if it’s closer by and you have a choice of driving or flying?
 Or maybe even taking a train?
 A bus?